 - Re-use: Single-use items could be a thing of the past.
 There are many ways to re-use a variety of items in all aspects of your life.
 In the kitchen, try using re-usable cloth napkins and towels instead of paper towels, just like your grandma’s grandma used to!
-And re-use glass jars as vases, drinking glasses or to pack a salad for lunch.
-Or checkout these awesome ideas from Bored Panda https://www.boredpanda.com/diy-repurpose-old-kitchen-stuff/?utm_source=google&utm_medium=organic&utm_campaign=organic.
+And re-use glass jars as vases, drinking glasses, for leftovers, or to pack a salad for lunch.
+Check out these awesome ideas from Bored Panda https://www.boredpanda.com/diy-repurpose-old-kitchen-stuff/?utm_source=google&utm_medium=organic&utm_campaign=organic.
 Of course, then there is secondhand shopping.
-And while one person’s trash is another person’s treasure, we think secondhand shopping is anything but trashy.
-Find awesome clothes, books, household goods and furniture and in doing so help reduce the number of items going to the landfill and the need for raw materials to make new items.
+Find awesome clothes, books, household goods and furniture, and in doing so help reduce the number of items going to the landfill, not to mention the need for raw materials to make new items.
 Oh, and don’t forget to bring them a full bag of your unwanted, gently-used items, to keep the cycle going.

 - Recycle: Recycling is a great way to reduce the amount of waste we send to landfills, saves energy and limits pollution as we cut back on the need for using additional raw materials, and the process behind recycling creates more jobs than the business of disposal.
 (Source: Eco-Cycle http://www.ecocycle.org/zerowaste/jobs).
 Plastics, metal, glass, cardboard, and paper can all be recycled.
 However, according to the U.S. Environmental Protection Agency, only about 9% of plastics were recycled in 2015.
 Looks like we have some room to grow in this category, for sure.
 Check your local municipality guidelines for recycling program details.
 There’s a lot to like about recycling.
 But don’t stop there!
 Composting is another way to recycle, except instead of stuff, you’re recycling organic matter.

 - Check out our composting page to learn how to get started.